jeffdoolittle/DbTransmogrifier/README.md

 Advanced Options
 ----------------

-DBTransmogrifier allows for the injection if ```IDBConnection``` and ```IDbTransaction``` so you can create migrations that query the database.
+DBTransmogrifier allows for the injection of ```IDBConnection``` and ```IDbTransaction``` so you can create migrations that query the database.
 You can choose between constructor or setter injection.
 See the *SampleMigrations* project for example implementations.

 Possible Plans for the Future
 -----------------------------